NaveenVaratharaj/CODE_WARRIORS_BIT_HnC/README.md

 We were actually struggled in integrating the parts and we did this by looking into it deeper.

 ## 🚀 Future changes and improvements
 Changing the website into a complete dynamic one.
-We are planning to make it sonalised for each individual.
+We are planning to make it personalised for each individual.